darianyang/weer/README.md

 # WEER

-Testing an WE reweighting scheme.
+Testing a WE reweighting scheme.

 Initially with a 1D ODLD of a known energy distribution.